Sherilyn Wolter

 Sherilyn Marjorie Wolter (born November 30, 1951) is an American former actress.

 Early life

 Wolter was born in Clarksburg, West Virginia.
 She graduated from Encina High School in Sacramento, California, 1969.

 Career

-Wolter starred on the TV series B. J. and the Bear in 1981, The Devlin Connection in 1982 and then portrayed Celia Quartermaine on the daytime soap opera General Hospital from March 17, 1983, to February 26, 1986, and Elena Nikolas on Santa Barbara from April-October 1987.
-She also briefly replaced Hunter Tylo as Taylor Hayes on The Bold and the Beautiful in October 1990 and appeared as George on Guiding Light from October-November 1993.

-Wolter played a blinded artist in the 1989 film Eyewitness to Murder, Mitch's girlfriend in the first season of Baywatch (1990), and Justine Strickland in the 1992 daytime maxi serial Judith Krantz's Secrets which consisted of 65 episodes and was only shown internationally.
+Wolter starred on the TV series B. J. and the Bear in 1981, and then portrayed Celia Quartermaine on the daytime soap opera General Hospital from March 17, 1983, to February 26, 1986, and Elena Nikolas on Santa Barbara in 1987.
+She also briefly replaced Hunter Tylo as Taylor Hayes in The Bold and the Beautiful in 1990 and appeared as George on Guiding Light in 1993.
+Wolter played a blinded artist in the 1989 film Eyewitness to Murder, Mitch's girlfriend in the first season of Baywatch (1990), and Justine Strickland in the 1992 miniseries Judith Krantz's Secrets.

-Personal life

-Wolter resides in Hawaii, where she owns a small business and teaches writing classes.